Cabinet of the State of East Indonesia: Warouw cabinet (11 October 1947 – 15 December 1947)

 The politically inexperienced Prime Minister Warouw and his cabinet was accused of being overly supportive of the Dutch military offensive launched against the areas controlled by the Republicans in July 1947 during Operation Product, and was brought down by the Provisional Representative Body.

 First Gde Agung cabinet (15 December 1947 – 12 January 1949)

-Ide Anak Agung Gde Agung, third Prime Minister of East Indonesia.

 The first Gde Agung cabinet was sworn in on 15 December 1947.
 Its composition was as follows: